Covertness/node-mate/README.md

 ### 'listening'
 `function() {}`

 Emitted on successful listening on the node port

 ### 'root_connected'
 `function(rootNode) {}`

 Emitted when connected to the root node
 * `rootNode`: Information of the root node, including id, address and so on, `Object`

 ### 'message'
 `function(fromNode, message) {}`

 Emitted when receive  a message
 * `fromNode`: Information of the node that send message, including id, address and so on, `Object`
 * `message`: message of recevied, `Buffer`

 ### 'root_disconnect'
 `function(rootNode) {}`

 Emitted after lost the connection with the root node
 * `rootNode`: Information of the root node, including id, address and so on, `Object`

 ### 'net_error'
 `function(error) {}`

 Emitted when the node cannot listening.

 ### 'data_error'
 `function(error) {}`

 Emitted when a parsing error occurs.

 ### 'net_close'

 Emitted when the node shut down.

+## Code contributions

+By contributing code to the project in any form, including sending a pull request via Github, a code fragment or patch via email.

+## License

+MIT